 Simplicity and Ease of Use

-Version Control Compatibility
+Version Control Without the Meltdowns

 Where Markdown Shines Brightest